 Jameel McCline was a massive, powerful fighter, with decent boxing skills and athleticism.
 He was fairly durable, and could use his size well against smaller opponents, though he frequently found himself fighting fellow giants.
-Despite being 6’6”, and generally weighing around 260 pounds, Jameel faced off against 4 opponents noticeably taller than himself, and several more around his height.
+Despite being 6’6”, and generally weighing around 260 pounds, Jameel faced off against four opponents noticeably taller than himself, and several more around his height.
 Jameel had no amateur experience to speak of, and his lack of schooling forced a longer-than-normal span of fighting journeymen and club fighters before graduating to contenders.
-His relative lack of power (for his size) and his sparring partner mentality often led Jameel to give good fights to the elite while coming up just short.
+His relative lack of punching power (for his size) and his sparring partner mentality often led Jameel to give good fights to the elite while coming up just short.
 Nonetheless, McCline was a notable contender and later fringe contender for much of the first decade of the 21st century.
 He fought for several alphabet titles, and nearly always gave a solid accounting of himself.

 Jameel McCline didn’t start boxing professionally until he was 25 years old.
 He spent several of his early adult years in prison, and was not considered a notable prospect when he started his pro career.
 McCline also had a shaky beginning, going 2-2-1 to start his career, before growing more comfortable in the ring.
-After that start, he piled up a record of 23-0-2 in his next 25 fights over almost 5 years.
+After that start, he piled up a record of 23-0-2 in his next twenty-five fights over almost five years.
 This led up to a fight with Michael Grant, who was coming off a painful loss to champion Lennox Lewis.
-Grant needed a decent “get well” opponent, and McCline took advantage, upsetting the applecart with a shocking 1st round TKO.
+Grant needed a decent “get well” opponent, and McCline took advantage, upsetting the applecart with a shocking first round TKO.
 McCline knocked the equally massive Grant down with the first significant punch thrown, and Grant’s ankle broke as he fell, ending the fight.
-McCline took advantage of his win over a name (fluky as it may have been), and won a wide decision over another giant, the 6’8” 250 lb prospect Lance Whitaker.
+McCline took advantage of his win over a name (fluky as it may have been), and won a wide decision over another giant, the 6’8” 250 lb fringe contender Lance Whitaker.
 This led to another big fight, possibly the best of Jameel’s career, in which he comprehensively outboxed the former linear champion, Shannon Briggs.
-Jameel rode these three wins over name opponents into the biggest fight of his career, the then-WBO titlist, number 1 contender, and future linear champ Wladimir Klitschko.
-This time, Jameel seemed to hit his ceiling, as Wladimir outboxed him in a relatively slow, tactical affair, before knocking him down in the 10th, and forcing Jameel’s corner to throw in the towel.
+Jameel rode these three wins over name opponents into the biggest fight of his career, the then-WBO titlist, number one contender, and future linear champ Wladimir Klitschko.
+This time, Jameel seemed to hit his ceiling, as Wladimir outboxed him in a relatively slow, tactical affair, before knocking him down in the tenth, and forcing Jameel’s corner to throw in the towel.

 Jameel came back, though, and won three straight knockouts over fringe contenders before stepping back up to a title shot, this time against reigning IBF titlist Chris Byrd.
 Byrd, who was considered quite small for a heavyweight (6’0”, 215ish), was normally a slick boxing counterpuncher.
 After being dropped early, and seemingly overwhelmed by the much larger McCline, Byrd fought with more aggression, and managed to both outbox and outslug Jameel down the stretch, edging the big man in an exciting fight.
-Jameel couldn’t help being disappointed by the close loss, though he fought well against the number 1 contender in the division.
+Jameel couldn’t help being disappointed by the close loss, though he fought well against a consensus top-three contender in the division.
 This showing led to another loss to a rising contender, Calvin Brock.
 The fight was competitive, but Brock’s skills and defense allowed him to edge the scorecards.